neu-se/CS4530-Fall-2024/Assignments/project-plan.md

 Your feature should be something that can be implemented within the timeframe allotted (5 weeks, plus 2 weeks of planning), and will be implemented in a fork of the main codebase.
 In the coming weeks, we will provide tutorials and instructions for you to run the entire application in a local development environment, and also to deploy it to the cloud.
-Given that you will be up-to-speed on the StackOverflow codebase (and have been introduced to TypeScript, React, NodeJS, and testing frameworks), and that you will have a team of four, we expect that the feature that you propose will be at least as complex as the feature implemented in the individual assignments.
+Given that you will be up-to-speed on the StackOverflow codebase (and have been introduced to TypeScript, React, NodeJS, and testing frameworks), and that you will have a team of four, we expect that the feature that you propose will be somewhat more complex than the features implemented in the individual assignments.

 Feel free to look at existing systems like [Stackoverlow](https://stackoverflow.com/), [Quora](https://www.quora.com/), [reddit](https://www.reddit.com/) and similar stack exchange sites for inspiration on new features to build.
 Examples of features that students might propose include:

-* Add Session management for your project
-* Use Chakra UI Library for components and make your UI accessible
+* Allow users to pose and answer questions using Markdown
-* Support additional persistence options: (e.g. Firebase, Supabase, Postgres + GraphQL), allow users to register and save a profile (e.g. using Auth0)
+* Allow users to register and save a profile using some SSO tool for authentication
+* Improve the accessibility of the UI for some class of user (e.g.: screen-reader user, low-vision user, user with color-blindness)
+* Modify the code so that it is easy to switch to other persistence options: (e.g. Firebase, Supabase, Postgres + GraphQL)
+* Modify the code to generate secure and documented APIs using [tsoa](https://tsoa.com/) and [swagger](https://swagger.io/).
+*  Retarget the client to use the Chakra UI library
+* Improve the quality of the tests
-* Add direct messaging, image messaging, and other chat features
+* Add direct messaging and other chat features
+* Propose some cool app using the infrastructure in the starter code (REST, WebSockets, persistent database)

 Please note that multiple teams might choose to propose the same feature, or a variation of that same feature - this is OK.